amblina/katacoda-scenarios/tutorial5/tutorial5/intro.md

-In this tutorial we will be learning some small commands to make dealing with large csv files easier!
+In this tutorial we will be learning some small commands to make dealing with large csv table files (comma-separated value) files easier!
 We won't be covering all the ways these commands can be used but there will be enough to get started!